imsalmanmalik/MLOps-end-to-end-project-using-Kubernetes-AWS/README.md

 * Developed UI using Streamlit
 * Build Docker Image to containerise model development
 * Establish API connect using Postman
-* Create a Docker compose file to build CI/CD pipeline between the backend PySpark API and Streamlit API
+* Creates a network between these two containers so that the UI interacts with the backend PySpark API.
+* Includes a CI/CD pipeline configured through GitHub Actions.
+This pipeline is responsible for automating the process of building and deploying the Docker images for both the PySpark API and the Streamlit API, as soon as new commits are pushed onto the main branch.

 # Docker Images